Skip to content

 Which legal US sportsbook has the best odds?

 No single book leads on every market.
-On major-league game lines (MLB, NBA, NFL, NHL) DraftKings and FanDuel typically lead market depth; BetMGM and Caesars often lead promo-adjusted EV; Circa leads sharp-friendly limits in Nevada.
+On major-league game lines (MLB, NBA, NFL, NHL) DraftKings and FanDuel typically lead market depth; BetMGM and Caesars often lead promo-adjusted EV; Circa leads sharp-friendly limits in Nevada with no winner limiting.
 SportsBookISH live-compares all of them on every event so you can pick per-bet rather than committing to one book.

 How does Kalshi compare to traditional sportsbooks?

-Kalshi is a CFTC-regulated event-contracts exchange — sports markets trade as YES/NO contracts at user-set prices, not at house-set vigged odds.
+Kalshi is a CFTC-regulated event-contracts exchange (legal in all 50 US states) — sports markets trade as YES/NO contracts at user-set prices, not at house-set vigged odds.
 On major-league moneylines Kalshi mid-prices typically beat the sportsbook no-vig fair line by 2-8 percentage points; the gap widens on futures and player props.
+Kalshi also doesn't limit winning users the way DraftKings/FanDuel do.

 Is Polymarket legal in the US?

 SportsBookISH only names regulated US sportsbooks operating under state gaming licenses.
-Offshore brands (Bovada, BetOnline, MyBookie, etc.) contribute to the consensus median anonymously as 'Other' but are never named — their use in the US is unregulated and we don't promote them.
+Offshore brands (Bovada, BetOnline, MyBookie, etc.) contribute to the consensus median anonymously as 'Other' but are never named — their use in the US is unregulated and Vault Network / regulated affiliate programs explicitly forbid co-promotion.
+We track 7 US sportsbooks (DraftKings, FanDuel, BetMGM, Caesars, BetRivers, Fanatics, Circa) plus Kalshi and Polymarket exchanges.